gmarcha/ent-goswagger-app/README.md

   *Link to [documentation](https://entgo.io/docs/getting-started/).*

 - **PostGreSQL _(or any SQL database)_**\
-  A SQL relationnal database, running in a container in development phase or with a cloud provider in production.\
+  A SQL relational database, running in a container in development phase or with a cloud provider in production.\
   *Links to [documentation](https://www.postgresql.org/docs/14/index.html) and [DockerHub](https://hub.docker.com/_/postgres).*

  - **Docker** and **Compose**\
-  Docker is an os-level virtualisation technology based on container.\
+  Docker is an os-level virtualization technology based on container.\
   They allow us to run our application in an isolated, platform independent environment.\
   Compose is a container orchestrator, used to manage a group of containers.\
   *Links to [Docker documentation](https://docs.docker.com/get-started/overview/) and to [Compose manual](https://docs.docker.com/compose/).*